 Alloy Wheel Refurbishment Romford

 At Alloy Fix we specialise in alloy wheel refurbishment services including diamond cut alloy repairs and buckled wheel repairs.
-Based in Romford, our expert team have many years of experience providing an unrivaled alloy wheel refurbishment service.
+Based in Romford, our expert team have many years of experience providing an unrivalled alloy wheel refurbishment service.
 We take pride in our extensive abilities and will always go the extra mile to provide excellent yet affordable alloy refurbishments.
 It is vital to us that each client we work with is completely satisfied.
 For this reason, we pay excellent attention to detail, going above and beyond to ensure all work is completed to the highest standard.

 So, if you are looking for alloy wheel refurbishment in Romford, get in touch to find out how we can assist you.
 You can also find us on Facebook!